By Malcolm Lee Kitchen III | Margin Of The Law

 James Madison understood what most modern Americans have forgotten: government is the threat, not the protector.

-When he architected the constitutional framework, he wasn’t thinking about how to empower a benevolent state.
+When he architected the constitutional framework, he was not thinking about how to empower a benevolent state.
 He was thinking about how to prevent an inevitable predator from devouring liberty.
+In Federalist 51, Madison stated it plainly: “Ambition must be made to counteract ambition.”

 The default position was liberty.
 Government had to justify each specific power it claimed.
 Everything not explicitly granted was reserved to the states or the people.
+That is the opposite of how power operates now.

 The Bill of Rights Is a List of Prohibitions